IbzanHyena/blog.ibzan.co.uk/articles/2022-07-25-blog-generator.md

 As a language, J is not particularly well-suited to this genre of problem.
 Part of this is because of the array model that J uses, called the flat array model.
 In the flat array model, all arrays are rectangular pieces of data in some number of dimensions.
 A string in J is a vector (rank one array) of characters.
-This is one of the problems &mdash; to represent a collection of strings of varying length, they must either be padded with fill characters (typically spaces) to form a rectangle, or boxed (stored behind a pointer) so that the array of _boxes_ can be a rectangle.
+This is one of the problems&mdash;to represent a collection of strings of varying length, they must either be padded with fill characters (typically spaces) to form a rectangle, or boxed (stored behind a pointer) so that the array of _boxes_ can be a rectangle.
 Since I wanted to avoid adding extra whitespace to the documents I&rsquo;m working with, boxing was required, but this adds complexity to the code needed to manipulate the text.

 There are different array models out there.